Get insider access

 Best Sounding TVs

 No home entertainment system can deliver an extraordinary experience without proper sound quality, even if you have the best picture quality from your TV.
 Like in a movie theater or a stadium, sound plays an important role in immersing the audience.
 TVs are getting thinner and thinner, which means less space for proper speakers.
-Despite this, modern high-end TVs can get loud; some have okay bass and deliver clear and understandable dialogue, but the sound quality is nothing compared to a proper sound setup.
-We suggest you check our recommendations for the best soundbars if you want the best sound.
+Despite this, our testing shows that some modern high-end TVs can get loud; some have okay bass and deliver clear and understandable dialogue, but the sound quality is nothing compared to a proper sound setup.
+We suggest you check our recommendation for the best soundbars if you want the best sound.
+However, there are still some TVs that provide solid enough sound to immerse you in your content.

 1. Best Sounding TV